cdent/etcd-compute/README.md

 copy of the image, launches a VM using `virt-install`, and sets a key back on `etcd` saying so, and recording the IP of the guest.

-A simple metadata server runs to keep booting of cloud images fast.
+A simple metadata server runs to keep booting of cloud images fast, and if the image supports it, let cloud-init do things like set an authorized ssh key.

 # Trying It